Hike Carter Lake Trail Near Moose Pass, Alaska

 2. Continue to Mile 34 on the Seward Highway

-3. A parking lot can be found on the right side of the highway
+3. The Carter Lake Trailhead parking lot can be found on the right side of the highway

 carter lake trailhead moose pass alaska